 Avoid Getting Caught!

 "Phishing" is when a criminal tries to get you to reveal your username and password by sending you a legitimate looking email.
 Sometimes they may ask for even more personal information such as your address or social security number.
 You should always be wary of messages that asks for your personal information or messages that refer you to a web page asking for these details.

 If you respond with the information, then your computer or accounts may be compromised and be used to do harmful things to you or other people.

 Students: call x5050 (408-554-5050) or visit the Technology Help Desk on the first floor of the Learning Commons.

-Faculty or Staff: call the IT Service Center x5700 (408-554-5700) or visit the Faculty/Staff IT Service Center on the third floor of the Learning Commons.
+Faculty or Staff: call the Technology Help Desk x5700 (408-554-5700) or visit the Technology Help Desk on the first floor of the Learning Commons.

 More information is available at